 There are (and I say this neither lightly nor without empathy for those adversely affected) always positives – poignant lessons – to be gleaned from difficult and testing circumstances.
 The first half of 2020 has been marked by tragedy but, driven by the challenges brought about by misfortune, changes to attitudes and practices have emerged.

 As I’ve stated previously, there are always lessons to be learnt during testing times.
 In this case, technological advancements have played a huge role in maintaining some semblance of normality and functionality.
-It will also now transform how the NHS and private healthcare providers operate in a post-COVID-19 UK.
-That decision makers, informed by recent events, will embrace digital transformation strategies that will result in more efficient practice and superior care.
-Here are a few prominent examples of how technology is likely to shape the ‘new normal’ in healthcare settings:
+It will also now transform how the NHS and private healthcare providers operate in the post-COVID-19 UK.

 Whilst some local authorities have trialled online systems for booking GP appointments, the reviewal of repeat prescriptions, etc. such developments have been few and far between.
 In the areas where they have been made available, they have received insufficient promotion.
 Of all of the GP appointments booked in England in 2019, just 11.6% were made online.2